A couple of weeks ago the worst thing happened: Logan lost his favorite cuddly toy.

 You can order 56 name tags for E 12,95 including postage.
 That’s just E 0,23 cent per name tag.
 Have a look at My Nametags website, there are a lot of designs to choose from.

-I received this product for reviewing, the opinions in this article are entirely my own.
+I received this product for review, the opinions in this article are entirely my own.